tradej/content/tools/devassistant/about.md

 All roles have their shortened version (`crt`, `twk`, `prep`, `extra`) that can be used when invoking DevAssistant command-line interface.

-For quick illustration, If you want to create a brand new application based on Django (a Python web framework) which supports Docker containers, you need to run a command that looks like this (`da` is short for DevAssistant):
+For a quick illustration, If you want to create a brand new application based on Django (a Python web framework) which supports Docker containers, you need to run a command that looks like this (`da` is short for DevAssistant):

     da create python django --name MyAppName --docker